HowToGetLicensed

 Last updated: March 1, 2026

 Massachusetts is a high-value market centered on Boston and its surrounding suburbs, making it an excellent place to start a career as a real estate broker.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your real estate broker license in Massachusetts is a structured process overseen by the Massachusetts Board of Registration of Real Estate Brokers and Salespersons.
+Licensing in Massachusetts is overseen by the Massachusetts Board of Registration of Real Estate Brokers and Salespersons.
+The process requires 40 hours of pre-license education and costs between $500 and $1,000 in total.
+You'll need to pass the Massachusetts Real Estate Broker Exam (administered by PSI) with a score of at least 70% on each section.

 Massachusetts requires just 40 hours of pre-license education — one of the lowest requirements in the nation.
+This is about 66% below the national average of 117 hours.
 Budget between $500 and $1,000 for the total licensing process, including education, application, and exam fees.
 Most aspiring real estate brokers complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Real Estate Broker in Massachusetts